velartrill/velartrill.github.io/orig/interview.md

 "Why are you being… *nice* to me?" she asks.
 She can't make herself look Safris in the eye.

+"Would you prefer I was mean to you?"
+Safris murmurs, stroking her shoulder.
+"Pushed you around and called you names?
+I can do that too, if it would make you more comfortable."

+"…I— I'm being serious."

-"Because you're one of us.
-What more reason do I need?"
-Safris' tone shifts, becoming more professional, but the warmth remains.
+"So am I." Safris gives her a friendly little scritch on the back of the neck.
+"You're one of us.
+What more reason do I need to be kind?"
+Her tone shifts, becoming more professional, but the warmth remains.
 "Are you going to be able to walk?
 I can fetch a wheelchair if need be--"

 Cassil shakes her head.
 "I'm f-- I'm fine," she mumbles.